 Here are a few I follow to help me decide what to keep and what to donate or sell:

 - Special copies stay.
 Signed copies, antique volumes, and (most) books given to me as gifts all stay on my shelves.
-These have a lot of sentimental and (in some cases) actual value.
+These have a lot of sentimental and (in some cases) monetary value.

 - Hang onto reference books — if you’re actually going to use them.
 I have a few books in my “reference section” that contain writing tips I periodically return to.
 However, I only keep books like these if I know I’m actually going to use them.